National Society Colonial Dames XVII Century: History

 The National Society Colonial Dames XVII Century was founded by Mary Florence Taney of Kentucky during the meeting of the International Genealogical Congress at the Panama–Pacific International Exposition in San Francisco, California.
 It was established on July 15, 1915, as a non-profit organization in Washington, D.C.

 Taney, along with Alice Hardeman Dulaney of New York, Anna Taylor Hodge of Kentucky, Georgena Hodge Bailey of Kentucky, Florence May Washington of Kentucky, and Grace Marie Cheever of Ohio, formed the organization as a lineage society.

 The headquarters was established in the 1884 Victorian home of Brigadier General George P. Scriven, the Brigadier General George P. Scriven House, in Dupont Circle located at 1300 New Hampshire Avenue, which is listed on the National Register of Historic Places.
 The National Society Colonial Dames XVII Century purchased the home from the Veterans of Foreign Wars on May 15, 1957, for their headquarters, meeting place, library, and repository.

 The organization was founded for women, at least 18 years of age, who are lineal descendants of an ancestor who lived and served prior to 1701 in one of the Thirteen American Colonies: the Province of Massachusetts Bay, the Province of Georgia, the Province of New Hampshire, the Connecticut Colony, the Colony of Rhode Island and Providence Plantations, the Province of Pennsylvania, the Province of New Jersey, the Province of New York, the Delaware Colony, the Colony of Virginia, the Province of Maryland, the Province of North Carolina, and the Province of South Carolina.

 The National Society Colonial Dames XVII Century states on their official website that their members are "devoted to preserving the memory of those that settled in the United States of America prior to 1701."
 The organization preserves historic sites and records, promotes heraldry and coats of arms of colonial families and organizations, and supports education at local, state, and the national level.

 The organization sponsors and places historical markers throughout the United States.

+In 2020, the organization launched the Approved Application Project, a free online genealogical research tool for its members.